A/Prof Lionel Hebbard ~ Associate Dean, Research

 Establishing the North Queensland Diabetic muscle stem cell library.

-- Pankaj Saxena, Craig McFarlane, Lionel Hebbard, Lisa Chilton, Zaaem Ahmed and Jaishankar Raman (Townsville Hospital and Health Services, College of Public Health and Medical & Vet Sciences)
+Pankaj Saxena, Craig McFarlane, Lionel Hebbard, Lisa Chilton, Zaaem Ahmed and Jaishankar Raman (Townsville Hospital and Health Service, College of Public Health and Medical & Vet Sciences)

 Tropical Australian Academic Health Centre Limited - Research Seed Grants